duyhuynhdev/problem-solving/react/deployment/elt-installation.md

-# Some command and note when creat an ETL app design
+# Some command and note when create an ETL app design

 * `create-react-app etl` - Create a new react application project
 * `npm install @material-ui/core` - Install React Material UI Design library